-Finding sustainable energy sources for Pakistan's economy is the primary objective of this research endeavor, which also aims to secure energy supply and create jobs.
-The report recommends renewable energy technology with low operating and external costs as a way to wrap things up.
-The Pakistani government ought to encourage technical advancement and renewable energy sources.
-Pakistan aims to produce green hydrogen utilizing its plentiful renewable energy sources as a sustainable and secure energy source in the future.
+The primary objective of this research endeavor is to identify sustainable energy sources that can support Pakistan's economy, secure its energy supply, and create employment opportunities.
+The report recommends renewable energy technology with low operating and external costs as a viable solution.
+The Pakistani government should encourage technological advancement and the development of renewable energy sources.
+Pakistan aims to produce green hydrogen using its abundant renewable energy sources as a sustainable and secure energy source for the future.
 While geothermal energy has not yet fulfilled its potential for producing hydrogen, wind and biomass are effective renewable sources (Umar et al., 2022).

-The study evaluates Pakistan's conventional and renewable energy scenarios and finds that renewable energy only makes up a small portion of the country's overall conventional energy supply.
+The study assesses Pakistan's conventional and renewable energy scenarios and finds that renewable energy accounts for only a small portion of the country's overall energy supply.
 Data on renewable energy installations, activities, projects, planning, and accomplishments of public sector organizations are highlighted.
 It offers recommendations for efficient resource management and technological application, which is helpful for Pakistan and developing nations (Sheikh, 2010).

-For the study of Pakistan, low emission analysis platform (LEAP) software is being used to create scenarios for green energy policies (GEPs).
-To achieve 100% renewable energy supply by 2050 would be a challenging endeavor or an impossible one, but it is viable with GEP model scenario (Raza et al., 2022).
-Meanwhile, the dependence of global energy systems (GESs) on fossil fuels is quite high.
-Due to the energy system's (ES) significant economic expansion over the last century, the world's need on clean energy has increased due to the depletion of fossil fuels, environmental geographical and imbalance degradation, (Afsharzade 2016).
-Essentially, the Environmental Kuznets Curve (EKC) model holds true for Pakistan in terms of the importance of using renewable and non-renewable energy sources.
-For the years 1970 to 2012, a variety of econometric methods are employed.
-Strong evidence is shown by the findings to support the existence of the EKC in Pakistan's situation.
-The findings indicate that nonrenewable energy use is mostly responsible for boosting carbon dioxide emissions, whereas renewable energy plays a significant role in lowering carbon dioxide emissions (Danish et al., 2017).
+For the study of Pakistan, the Low-Emission Analysis Platform (LEAP) software is being used to create scenarios for green energy policies (GEPs).
+To achieve 100% renewable energy supply by 2050 would be a challenging endeavor or an impossible one, but it is viable with the GEP model scenario (Raza et al., 2022).
+Meanwhile, the dependence of global energy systems (GESs) on fossil fuels is relatively high.
+Due to the significant economic expansion of the energy system (ES) over the last century, the world's need for clean energy has increased, driven by the depletion of fossil fuels, environmental degradation, and geographical imbalance (Afsharzade et al., 2016).
+Essentially, the Environmental Kuznets Curve (EKC) model holds for Pakistan in terms of the importance of using renewable and non-renewable energy sources.
+Between 1970 and 2012, a variety of econometric methods were employed.
+The findings provide strong evidence to support the existence of the EKC in Pakistan's context.
+The findings indicate that non-renewable energy use is primarily responsible for increasing carbon dioxide emissions, whereas renewable energy plays a significant role in reducing carbon dioxide emissions (Danish et al., 2017).

-The influence of carbon dioxide emissions on Pakistan's forestry, agriculture, livestock, energy usage, population expansion, rainfall, and temperature is investigated in this study.
+This study investigates the impact of carbon dioxide emissions on Pakistan's forestry, agriculture, livestock, energy consumption, population growth, rainfall, and temperature.
 According to the findings, agricultural production, livestock, energy consumption, and population expansion have a negative impact on carbon dioxide emissions, whereas forestry output, rainfall, and temperature have a favorable impact.
 Emissions are negatively impacted by the use of energy.
-According to the report, Pakistan's government should implement fresh regulations to raise agricultural output and combat climate change by concentrating on industries including forestry, livestock, agriculture, and energy.
-Pakistan must play a significant part in combating climate change because of its lower greenhouse gas emissions (Abdul et al., 2021).
+According to the report, Pakistan's government should implement new regulations to increase agricultural output and combat climate change by focusing on industries such as forestry, livestock, agriculture, and energy.
+Pakistan must play a significant role in combating climate change due to its lower greenhouse gas emissions (Abdul et al., 2021).